 A Buddhist temple is a place of worship for Buddhists, they are designed to motivate inner and outer peace on those of visit.
 Ever heard of the five elements?
 Fire, Air, Earth, Water, and Wisdom.
 They are represented in the temples, they’re all different, from the construction style to the era’s architecture.

 Take time to appreciate the temples and their history.
 One thing i recommend, is that you meet a Monk.
 We went to a Monk chat and meditation.
 Monk chats are basically q&a sessions where you can ask whatever you like to a Monk.
 They are kind and open to most questions, as long as you are respectful they have so much to teach you.

 Food for a pound?
 Count me in, please!
 In every single corner in Thailand, you can find a row of carts lined up dishing up Thai meals such as Pad Thai, curries, spring rolls, papaya salads and so many other dishes.
-Thai food is delicious and diverse, but Pad Thai is definitely my favourite dish.
+Thai food is delicious and diverse, but Pad Thai is definitely my favorite dish.
 I must say I ate loads and loads of times, is ever so cheap in street markets if you’re on a budget-friendly kind of holiday.

 When eating street food there are a few things you need to take in consideration.
 Eat only if it’s being prepared there and then, if it looks fresh and if the line is full of Thai people.
 Eating street food is not only delicious but it is also a great way to get to know the locals, their culture and gastronomy.